-Literary reading
+Онлайн-школа " Subjects " Literary reading

 - Experienced and qualified teachers

-- Classes at convenient times
+- Lessons at convenient times

 Expands vocabulary and improves speech

-Develops imagination and imaginative thinking
+Develops imagination and figurative thinking

-Builds empathy through empathizing with the characters
+Builds empathy through identifying with characters

 Introduces cultural heritage and classics

-Creates a solid foundation for the study of the humanities
+Lays a strong foundation for the humanities

 What Your Child Will Learn